BlackThreatt/Oversight/README.md

 In the file **ModelCreation.py**, you'll find how to create a model trained by the [Dataset](https://drive.google.com/open?id=1WEzi6vXPSq9HzrYfg7V0kKFtvKkuoazZ)
 20 times.

-In the file **Siem.py**, the model will predict the if the network is safe based on users logs.
+In the file **Siem.py**, the model will predict if the network is safe or not based on users logs.

 # ELK Setup

-Now the ElasticSearch,Logstash and Kibana stack are basically a collection of web applications that needs to communicate information to eachother.
-To assure that this ecosystem runs in the best conditions there is, we chose to deploy this stack on docker containers .
+Now the ElasticSearch,Logstash and Kibana stack are basically a collection of web applications that needs to communicate information to each other.
+To assure that this ecosystem runs in the best conditions, there is we chose to deploy this stack on docker containers .

 #### First Step